Marshall H. Klaus

-Dr. Marshall H. Klaus (June 6, 1927 – August 15, 2017) was a neonatologist who studied the effects of maternal bonding after birth.
+Marshall Henry Klaus (June 6, 1927 – August 15, 2017) was a neonatologist who studied the effects of maternal bonding after birth.

 Biography

-Marshall Henry Klaus was born on June 6, 1927, in Lakewood, Ohio to Dr. Max Henry Klaus and Caroline Epstein.
-As a child, his parents passed away and Klaus and his brother went to live with their uncle, a physician.
+Klaus was born on June 6, 1927, in Lakewood, Ohio, to Dr. Max Henry Klaus and Caroline Epstein.
+As a child, his parents died and Klaus and his brother went to live with their uncle, a physician.
 He graduated from Case Western Reserve University Medical School specializing in pediatric pulmonology and neonatal development.
 A bout with polio left Kraus with a weakened right arm, so he chose a specialization that would be physically possible for him.
 In 1950, he married Lois Krieger, a chemist, with whom he had five children.
 The couple later divorced.
 He completed is residency in 1954 at Children's Hospital in Cleveland.
 During his year as Chief Resident, the hospital opened a ward for parents to stay with their children and was interested in the better patient care and satisfaction.
 In 1961, he completed a Pulmonary Medicine Fellowship at the University of California in San Francisco (UCSF) and moved took the position as Assistant Professor of Pediatrics at Case Western Reserve University.

-In 1967, he became the Neonatal Director and in 1973 published his first book "Care of the High Risk Neonate" which established the discipline of Neonatology by introducing "new material via case problems and included expert commenters debating alternate lines of therapy where there was not yet a solid evidence base."
+In 1967, he became the neonatal director and in 1973 published his first book "Care of the High Risk Neonate" which established the discipline of Neonatology by introducing "new material via case problems and included expert commenters debating alternate lines of therapy where there was not yet a solid evidence base."